michaeljfriedman/economy-simulator/README.md

   month.

 Then you specify a number of *periods* - a limited period of time during which certain parameters apply.
-The periods run in order, and each has:
+The periods run in order, and each has the following parameters.
+If a parameter is not set in a particular period, the previous value is used - but all parameters must be set in the first period.

 - **Number of days**: the duration of the period
 - **Rehire rate**: the probability that an unemployed person is rehired when an